 On the command bar, select Import.

 On the Import a solution page, select Browse to locate the compressed (.zip or .cab) file that contains the solution you want to import.

 Information about the solution is displayed.
-By default, in the Advanced settings section, if SDK messages and flows exist in the solution, they will be imported.
-Clear the Enable SDK messages and flows included in the solution option if you want them to import in an inactive state.
+By default, in the Advanced settings section, if plugin steps (also known as SDK message processing steps) and flows exist in the solution, they will be imported.
+Clear the Enable Plugin steps and flows included in the solution option if you want them to import in an inactive state.

 If your solution contains connection references, you’ll be prompted to select the connections you want.
 If a connection does not already exist, create a new one.
 Select Next.

 If your solution contains environment variables, you will be prompted to enter values.
 You will not see this screen if value(s) are already present in your solution or the target environment.

 If missing dependencies are detected in the target environment, a list of the dependencies is presented.
 In environments where the required package version is available for import in the target environment, a link to resolve the dependency is presented.
 Selecting the link takes you to the Power Platform admin center where you can install the application update.
 After the application update is completed, you can start the solution import again.